cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           double[] Randn(int N, double mean = 0, double std = 1)
           double[,] Randn(int M, int N, double mean = 0, double standardDeviation = 1)
           double[,] Randn(int[] Size, double mean = 0, double std = 1) => Randn(Size[0], Size[1], mean, std);
-   Param:
+   Parameters:
+       M:
-      | M:  The number of rows in the resulting matrix.
+         The number of rows in the resulting matrix.
+       N:
-      | N:  The number of columns in the resulting matrix.
+         The number of columns in the resulting matrix.
+       mean:
-      | mean:  The mean (μ) of the normal distribution.
+            The mean (μ) of the normal distribution.
 Default is 0.
+       standardDeviation:
-      | standardDeviation:  The standard deviation (σ) of the normal distribution.
+                         The standard deviation (σ) of the normal distribution.
 Default is 1.
    Returns:
        An array (vector) of size M or matrix of dimensions M x N filled with normally distributed random values.
    Example: